tomcur/CookieTokenAuth/README.md

 ```

 ## Create Token Cookies
-We need to create token cookies when users log in with a conventional method (Form, Ldap, etc).
+When a user logs in with a conventional method (Form, Ldap, etc) we need to create a token cookie.
 For a Form login, you could do something as follows.
-This will create a token, add it do the database, and the user will create a cookie.
+This will create a token, add it to the database, and the user's client will receive a cookie.

 ```
 public function login()